Obama, the Porch, and Grandpa Roscoe

 In 1941, he enlisted in the Navy.
 He stood atop the platform at the train station, waiting for the North-bound train to boot camp.
 “Do a dance for us,” he heard.
 He was alone on the platform with two white men.
 They were talking to him.
 Roscoe stood tall and said “I don’t dance.”
 “Well sing a song for us, then,” they insisted.
 “No,” he answered.
 The train arrived.
 The two men and Roscoe climbed aboard.
 They took their seats.
 Roscoe continued through the aisle, through the dividing doors, and into the car reserved for black soldiers.
 Someone told the car to keep the curtains drawn until they reached the North.

-In the 1930’s, he was walking into town when he passed a house with a weathered picket fence.
+In the 1930’s, he walked into town to vote for the first time.
+Doesn’t remember who it was for.
+He passed a house with a weathered picket fence.
 A dog ran out of the open fence and jumped on him, biting and tearing at his clothes and his flesh.
 A white man wearing brown pants and a beige shirt sat on the porch of the house, slowly dragging on a cigarette.
 After a while, the man called the dog off and it let go, and ambled back through the fence.
 It settled down next to the man on the porch, who stared at Grandpa Roscoe while he patted the dog’s head.
-Roscoe went to town with torn pants, bleeding, and took care of his business.
+Roscoe went to town with torn pants, bleeding, and voted.

 He returned to the house in the passenger seat of a sheriff’s car and pointed out the man, who was still sitting on his porch, still smoking.
 The deputy sighed, got out of the car, and approached the man.
 Roscoe opened his door and rose from the car, standing in the dirt outside the white picket fence with his arms folded.
 After a few seconds of conversation with the man on the porch, the officer walked around to peer through a gate into the back yard.
 Roscoe heard barking, loud and resounding, coming from the yard.
 The deputy turned and marched back toward the police car.
 “Says he doesn’t even own a dog,” the deputy said, before slipping behind the wheel and driving away.